3200 Ocean Blvd as of September 2018:

 It is not clear the Planning Commission understood they were approving an FAL of 1.7 (or 1.9 compared to the original buildable area) when all other properties in the vicinity are allowed a maximum of 1.5.

 The only justification for approving 5,216 sf is that it provided the owner with an FAR similar to other homes in the area.
-But the size of homes is supposed to be limited by FAL, and the FAL is supposed to limit lots with smaller buildable areas to a smaller FAR.
+But the size of homes is supposed to be limited by FAL, not FAR, and the FAL is supposed to limit lots with smaller buildable areas to a smaller FAR.

 Deviating from the FAL to achieve a certain FAR makes no sense when FAL, rather than FAR, is the thing intended to be regulated by the code.